Dele Adebola: Wrexham (loan)

 In February 2013, Adebola signed on loan for Conference leaders Wrexham, subject to international clearance.
 On 2 March, he made his debut in a 1–1 draw in a Conference match at The Racecourse against Alfreton Town.
 Adebola made 13 appearances for Wrexham, scoring twice, against Lincoln City and Ebbsfleet United.
 His last appearance for Wrexham was as an 88th-minute substitute, replacing Jay Harris, at Wembley Stadium in the Conference play-off final against Newport County.
 Wrexham lost 2–0, condemning them to a sixth season in non-league football.
 On his return to Rochdale, he was released.

 Rushall Olympic

 Adebola signed for non-league Rushall Olympic in August 2013.

+Leamington Veterans

+As of 2024, Adebola plays for local side Leamington Veterans, alongside his fellow former Coventry player David Busst.

 International career

 In March 1998 new Northern Ireland manager Lawrie McMenemy, on discovering Adebola to be a British citizen born abroad and therefore eligible to play for any of the home countries, selected him for his first match in charge, a friendly against Slovakia.
 Adebola had to withdraw due to injury, but did express an interest in playing for the country.
 He was also selected in Nigeria's provisional squad for the 1998 World Cup, but failed to make the cut.

 Both Northern Ireland and Nigeria continued their pursuit of the player; in October 1998 McMenemy reported that Adebola was unwilling to play for Nigeria, and did not want to commit to Northern Ireland because he had his sights set on playing for England.
 In March 1999, McMenemy made a final abortive attempt to persuade him to play for Northern Ireland.
 Despite his lack of form at club level, he was still sufficiently highly rated by the Nigerian selectors to be included in the preliminary squad for the 2000 African Cup of Nations and, following talks with coach Jo Bonfrere, in the squad for a World Cup qualifier in July 2000.
 However, he did not accept any of these invitations.